Andorra in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in Andorra on ATV with commentary by Meri Picart and Josep Lluís Trabal.
-The Andorran spokesperson, who announced the Andorran votes during the final, was Marian van de Wal who previously represented Andorra in the Eurovision Song Contest 2005.
+RTVA appointed Marian van de Wal (who represented Andorra in 2005) as its spokesperson to announce the Andorran votes during the final.

 Semi-final

 At Eurovision, Anonymous wore simple clothing styled in a typically punk rock theme.
 The staging included fast-paced flashing numbers and interactive translations of the song in English.
 The performance was likened to that of Green Day and Blink-182.

 At the end of the show, Andorra was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Andorra placed twelfth in the semi-final, receiving a total of 80 points (just 11 points away from qualifying for the final).
 Anonymous remain a Eurovision fan favourite and the only ever male representatives for Andorra.